Home

 4. Retarget those audiences with demo offers

-“Law-enforcement folks just ate it up.”
+“The target audience just ate it up.”

 The campaign generated $20 CPL leads, which were later retargeted with demo offers to drive pipeline.
 This workflow allowed Verkada to test 4x times faster than before.